codingforpleasure/customized-workspace/Ubuntu/useful-resources/langchain.md

 **With langchain**:

 LangChain is a **framework for developing applications powered by language models**.
-We believe that the most powerful and differentiated applications will not only call out to a language model via an API, but will also:
+We believe that the most powerful and differentiated **applications will not only call out to a language model via an API**, but will also:

-    Be data-aware: connect a language model to other sources of data
+**Be data-aware: connect a language model to other sources of data**

-    Be agentic: allow a language model to interact with its environment
+**Be agentic: allow a language model to interact with its environment**

 <p align="center">